-And apparently this isn’t actually a new idea.
-Photos presented to the Landmark Preservation Committee at this week’s meeting show the roof used as a hangout spot for office employees in the ’30s and ’60s — featuring anything from a tennis court to shuffleboard to cafe-style seating with umbrellas!
+And apparently this wasn’t actually a new idea.
+Photos presented to the Landmark Preservation Committee at a meeting last year showed the roof being used as a hangout spot for office employees in the ’30s and ’60s — featuring anything from a tennis court to shuffleboard to café-style seating with umbrellas!

-You can take a look at the specific plans yourself here if interested!
+You can take a look at how it turned out yourself here if interested!